adrelanos/Whonix-documentation/TorBrowser.md

 # Update Tor Browser #
 ## Introduction ##
 There is no auto-update feature for Tor Browser.
 You will be notified about new Tor Browser versions by whonixcheck.
-Tor Browser's built in stock update check mechanism also works in Whonix.
+Tor Browser's built in stock update notification mechanism also works in Whonix.
 Additionally it might be also wise to subscribe to https://blog.torproject.org for news.

 ## Updating ##
-**This will only work if you installed the fix in the chapter above!**

-After installing the fix, the torbrowser update script will say unknown currently installed version.
-Don't worry.
-Just update.
-The next torbrowser version check will know the currently installed version.

 Tor Browser version check and update (after confirmation) in Whonix can be done with:

     torbrowser -update